 At the beginning of the year 2017, my left rotator cuff was injured during a combination of physical activity, but I’m not sure how it happened.
 Being the type of person who always wants to, no, needs to have answers!, I just had to go with the fact that I hurt!

 It took a long time for my shoulder to heal and during that time, my physical and mental capacity were diminished.
 So in that way, I can empathize with what a person with a shoulder injury experiences.

 The first six months are critical to any injured body part that wants to heal.
 Proper care, nutrition, stretching, exercise and relaxation are essential components of rehabilitation.
 A “don’t give up attitude” is too.
-I can relate to the limited movement, the pain, and the frustration from the rotator cuff injury!
+I can relate to the limited movement, the pain, and the frustration from my rotator cuff injury!

-Rehabilitation includes body and mind.
-Speaking of mind, I am grateful to hear of the new change in the Iowa workers’ compensation law to provide workers who have a serious shoulder injury and can no longer return to their existing job with vocational rehabilitation benefits.
+Rehabilitation also includes body and mind.
+Speaking of mind, I am grateful to hear of the change in the Iowa workers’ compensation law to provide workers who have a serious shoulder injury and can no longer return to their existing job with vocational rehabilitation benefits.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.